ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 And add your new plugin to the `config.plugins` array.
 After rebuilding the application and refreshing the page you should see "InsertImage was initialized" logged to the console.

 <info-box hint>
 	It was said that your `InsertImage` plugin relies on the image feature represented here by the `Image` plugin.
-You could add the `Image` plugin as a {@link module:core/plugin~PluginInterface#requires dependency} of your `InsertImage` plugin.
+You could add the `Image` plugin as a {@link module:core/plugin~PluginInterface#requires dependency} of the `InsertImage` plugin.
 This would make the editor initialize `Image` automatically before initializing `InsertImage`, so you would be able to remove `Image` from `config.plugins`.

 	However, this means that your plugin would be coupled with the `Image` plugin.
 This is unnecessary &mdash; they do not need to know about each other.
 And while it does not change anything in this simple example, it is a good practice to keep plugins as decoupled as possible.
 </info-box>